Top 7 Data Center Management Challenges

 A consistent issue of data center networking challenges is data security.
 Data breaches can cost millions of dollars in lost intellectual property, private data breaches, and theft of personal information.
 Risk management and protecting the data stored and transmitted over the network are the primary concerns of every data center administrator.

 The most common causes of unplanned downtime are poor planning and UPS battery failure.
-As virtualization reduces the number of servers, the power consumption required for cabinets and racks continues to increase.
+As virtualization reduces the number of servers, the power consumption required for cabinets and racks continues to decrease.
 Despite the dramatic increase in efficiency, blade servers consume four to five times the energy of previous data storage technologies.
 This requires data center managers to avoid this by planning wisely and investing in the right UPS that can handle the expected load.